-For PhD students and PDEng students there are also several opportunities to get involved in Smart Cities research.
+For PhD students and PDEng students, there are several opportunities to get involved in Smart Cities research, which are listed below.
 At the moment, the Smart Cities Program does not offer scholarships, nor has it open positions.
 Potential PhD or PDEng students are asked to bring their own funding.

 Design and Decision Support Systems

 The DDSS research program aims at developing models and decision support tools for better informed decisions in design and policy decisions in architecture and urban planning.
 Currently, the focus of attention is targeted as transportation demand forecasting, travel decisions (mobility), city level energy consumptions, building information systems, and urban development and land use.
 In addition, research on the application of modern technology for data collection is conducted.

 Preservation of energy and limitation of the environmental impact while providing a healthy and comfortable indoor and outdoor environment are essential requirements for the built environment.
 Besidews these environmental requirements, the BPS research program also takes into account economical, ecological and energetic constraints.

 The research program focusses on the sustainable development of the city and its architecture, one of the key societal challenges in our 21st “urban century”, where rapid processes of urbanisation reshape our living environment fundamentally.
 The research is focussed on five thematic clusters: (i) Cultural Heritage, (ii) Sustainability and Circular Cities, (iii) Active Mobility and Health, (iv) Smart Cities and Buildings, and (v) Emerging Materials and Building Technologies.

 During the PhD you will develop into an independent researcher in four years.

 PDEng Program | Smart Energy Buildings & Cities